gravitational/teleport/rfd/0191-workload-id-config-ux.md

   string.
 - `not_equals_string`: The target attribute must be a string and must not equal the given string.
-- `present`: The target attribute must be set.
-This is effectively equivalent to `not_equals_string: ""` except functions correctly with non-string attributes.
+- `matches_string`: The target attribute must be a string and must match the given regex pattern.
-- `not_present`: The target attribute must not be set.
-This is effectively equivalent to `equals_string: ""` except behaves correctly with non-string attributes.
+- `not_matches_string`: The target attribute must be a string and must not match the given regex pattern.

 Future iterations may introduce additional operators as we better understand the types of conditions that will be useful to users.